esperanca/personal_website/src/posts/weeknotes-041.md

 ## Things that bring me joy

 ### Leili, AKA little bird.
 It was a sweltering day in Brasilia, Brazil.
 My life was very different at that time.
 I was young, louder, stronger.
 And I was dating a girl from my home state.
 She lived with her adorable auntie, but we were spending a lot of time together.
-I honestly already knew at the time she was the one.
+I honestly already knew she was the one from the get go.
 A few months later, impulsively, I asked her to marry me.
 Over twitter.
 About 13 years ago, on the first of April.
 We celebrate this milestone by travelling to Cabo Verde in March.

 Every day, I think how lucky I am to have Leili in my life.

 ### Healthcheck

 Overall, I am ok.
-My diabetes is under control, but I am still using continuous glucose monitoring.
+My diabetes is under control.
+I am still using continuous glucose monitoring, but things are better.
+I have lost some weight, and I am slowly coming back to exercising.

-Weight: 92 kg
+Weight: 91 kg
 Blood pressure: 12/8
 Food: I'm trying to eat fewer and fewer carbs, but Gail's Bakery is in my life.
 Drinks: Not drinking for months, except for extraordinary occasions.